New Voices Filmmaker Grant

 Eligibility Requirements

-– Applying director must be at least 18 years of age
+– Are at least 18 years of age.

-– Identify as a member of the LGBTQIA+ community
+– Identify as a member of the LGBTQIA+ community.

 Frequently Asked Questions

 We strongly encourage submitting only links to completed short films and episodic pieces as work samples.
-However, you may provide a link to a work-in-progress so long as the work is a final cut/picture locked version with minimal need to fix color, sound and/or VFX.
+However, you may provide a link to a work-in-progress so long as the work is a final cut/picture locked version with minimal need to fix color, sound, and/or VFX.
 If submitting unfinished work, we recommend the applicant note the status of the project in their Statement of Intent.

-In the case that work sample(s) exceed 25 minutes total, we cannot guarantee the evaluation committee will consider your work beyond 25 minutes.
+In the case that work sample(s) exceed 25 minutes total, we cannot guarantee the evaluation committee will view or consider your work beyond 25 minutes.
 Therefore we encourage applicants to submit their strongest work sample as Project 1, as they will be watched in the order that the work samples are listed in the application.

-All applicants will be notified by mid-June 2023 of their status.
+All applicants will be notified by mid-June 2024 of their status.

 The New Voices Filmmaker Grant is presented by